-Chateau Mauvezin St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Mauvezin St. Emilion with wine tasting notes, wine and food pairings, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 On average, the vines at Chateau Mauvezin are old.
 In fact, the vines are close to 50 years of age.
 The average vine density in the vineyard of Chateau Mauvezin is between 5,400 and 6,600 vines per hectare.
 The younger plantings are at high levels of density.
 The production of Chateau Mauvezin is close to 1,200 cases per vintage.

 Chateau Mauvezin is the property of the Cassat family who purchased the vineyard in 1968.
 Even though the chateau dates back to the early 1700s, giving them a lot of history in the Bordeaux region.